 Among the artists who illustrated Sir Justin's adventures was a young illustrator named Frank Frazetta, later to become famous as a fantasy painter.
-(Several of Frazetta's stories were collected and reprinted by DC Comics in the 1980's in two issues of The Masterworks Series of Great Comic Book Artists; the cover of the 1st issue is pictured above, while another sample of Frazetta's work appears to the left.)
+(Several of Frazetta's stories were collected and reprinted by DC Comics in the 1980's in two issues of The Masterworks Series of Great Comic Book Artists; the cover of the 1st issue appears to the right, while another sample of Frazetta's work appears to the left.)

 The Shining Knight eventually joined a team of American superheroes, the Seven Soldiers of Victory (or "Law's Legionnaires"), who appeared in Leading Comics for about five years.
 Sir Justin's own series ended in the early 1950's, but DC revived him and his fellow Soldiers of Victory in 1972, in the pages of Justice League of America.
 The Shining Knight's appearances since then have been sporadic, however.
 He made semi-regular appearances in All-Star Squadron (a series set during the 1940's, but published in the 1980's).
-Episodes of particularly Arthurian interest included the story of a false "Camelot 1942" arising in England (issues #48-49) and a retelling of Sir Justin's origin in issue #62.
+Episodes of particularly Arthurian interest included the story of a false "Camelot 1942" arising in England (issues #48-49, 1985) and a retelling of Sir Justin's origin in issue #62 (1986).
 The Shining Knight has also been used interestingly in several tales of various DC characters' trips through time to Camelot.
-Among these have been a Justice Society of America story (All-Star Comics) illustrated by Wally Wood (who illustrated Arthurian stories in EC Comics' Valor and who also worked briefly on "Prince Valiant"), as well as an adventure of Swamp Thing which is discussed in in Part 4 of this survey.
-More recently, Sir Justin appeared in Stars and S.T.R.I.P.E. (issues #9 through #13), battling the Dragon King (see the All-Star Squadron entry, also in Part 4), and with the remaining Seven Soldiers in JSA #50.
+Among these have been a Justice Society of America story (All-Star Comics #64-65, 1977) illustrated by Wally Wood (who illustrated Arthurian stories in EC Comics' Valor and who also worked briefly on "Prince Valiant"), as well as an adventure of Swamp Thing which is discussed in in Part 4 of this survey.
+More recently, Sir Justin appeared in Stars and S.T.R.I.P.E. (issues #9 through #13, 2000), battling the Dragon King (see the All-Star Squadron entry, also in Part 4), and with the remaining Seven Soldiers in JSA #50 (2003).

 In 2005 and 2006, British writer Grant Morrison presented a new take on the "Seven Soldiers" concept with a series of overlapping, interconnected miniseries that recounted the struggle of seven individual champions against an invading menace from the future, the Sheeda.
-A new version of the Shining Knight was introduced as one of these Soldiers, who did not actually meet face-to-face.
-This Shining Knight was a teenager, Sir Ystin (or Justin), the last "Knight of the Broken Table," who battled the Sheeda at the fall of Camelot 10,000 years ago (in Morrison's conception, an Arthur emerges at various times throughout history).
+A new version of the Shining Knight was introduced as one of these Soldiers, who never actually met face-to-face.
+This Shining Knight was a teenager named Ystin, the last "Knight of the Broken Table," who battled the Sheeda at the fall of Camelot 10,000 years ago (in Morrison's conception, an Arthur emerges at various times throughout history).
 Ystin arrived in 21st century Los Angeles aboard the flying Sheeda fortress, Castle Revolving, accompanied by the winged horse Vanguard, to continue the battle against Camelot's destroyers.
-References to Arthurian legend and Celtic mythology appear throughout the miniseries, and (to a lesser extent) through the whole overarching "Seven Soldiers" epic; Morrison goes so far as to link the core concept with the medieval Welsh poem Preiddeu Annwn (The Spoils of Annwn), which describes an Otherworld journey of Arthur and three shipfuls of companions: "Except seven, none returned from Castle Revolving."
-Morrison's ambitious "megaseries" of superheroes, magic, monsters, aliens, and gods is one of the most original and imaginative reworkings of Arthurian legendary materials in recent American comics.
+References to Arthurian legend and Celtic mythology appeared throughout the miniseries, and (to a lesser extent) through the whole overarching "Seven Soldiers" epic; Morrison even went so far as to link the core concept with the medieval Welsh poem Preiddeu Annwn (The Spoils of Annwn), which describes an Otherworld journey of Arthur and three shipfuls of companions: "Except seven, none returned from Castle Revolving."
+Morrison's ambitious "megaseries" of superheroes, magic, monsters, aliens, and gods remains one of the most original and imaginative reworkings of Arthurian legendary materials in recent American comics.

 Also on the Web: